 CITY STREET ACCEPTANCE

 The City of Charlotte will begin the street acceptance process for a development or the recorded phase of a development after all required infrastructure is complete and inspected by a Site Inspector providing verification that the improvements meet approved City standards.
-The Subdivision Inspection Guidelines provide a description of the items reviewed and required by the City.
+Folow the Subdivision Inspection Guidelines included in the Pre-Construction Information Packet, which provides a description of the items reviewed and required by the City.

 The City of Charlotte will accept the streets located within the limits of the City of Charlotte.
 These streets must also be contiguous to streets currently maintained by the City or the State of North Carolina.
 For subdivision plans approved after April 15, 2005, there is a requirement of 75% occupancy of homes or a one (1) year time frame from the intermediate course placement.